 The spreadsheet window provides a "ribbon" above the spreadsheet for easy access to the common commands as described below.
 For information about accessing these commands using keyboard shortcuts, refer to the appendix.

-- The ribbon is not available in classic view.
-Instead, these commands are available in the "classic view" menu format or in a toolbar at the top of the window. - In this guide, instructions that include these commands often include a picture of the icon as well.
+• In this guide, instructions that include these commands often include a picture of the icon as well.

 Table 1: Frequently-Used Spreadsheet Icons